hyva-themes/magento2-hyva-admin/doc/2. API Reference/Event Reference/Grid Source Prefetch Events.md

   \

-The grid name event suffix is basically the grid name in lower case, with underscores instead of special characters.
+The grid name event suffix is basically the grid name in lower case, with underscores instead of non-alphanumeric characters.

+For example, a grid named `product-grid` would dispatch the event `hyva_grid_source_prefetch_product_grid`.

 Both events are intended to be used to customize the search criteria instance that will be passed to the grid source.